LOADING

 Incipient-Nabeshima of the Iwayagawachi Domain Kiln

 Katsushige Nabeshima, the first lord of the saga domain in hizen province, was on the anti-tokugawa(western)side in the battle of sekigahara and offered imported chinese porcelain to the shogunate to restore relations.
 As a result of the civil war between the ming and qing dynasties in 1644, which made it difficult to import chinese porcelain, there was an urgent need to develop unique porcelain suitable for tribute to the shogunate.
 It is speculated that the iwayagawachi domain kiln in arita were ordered to accomplish the task.
 The third shogun, Iemitsu Tokugawa, personally inspected these prototypes in 1651, and as a result, nabeshima ware is thought to have been offered to the shogunate every year.
-Irregular shaped dishes, classified as “Matsugatanide” can be presumed to be examples of incipient-nabeshima made at the iwayagawachi domain kiln.
+Irregular shaped dishes and cups, classified as “Matsugatanide” can be presumed to be examples of incipient-nabeshima made at the iwayagawachi domain kiln.
 The design on the reverse side and the inside of the kodai supporting the vessel are left blank and unmarked, and the absence of meato(marks left by stacking vessels for firing)distinguishes this pottery from that of arita’s private kilns.
 The bottom of the kodai was carefully carved out on three sides, and it took masterful and outstanding skills to create such thin and deeply engraved kodai.
 Subsequently, flat kodai with less noticeable corners gradually became more common, and the corners were further rounded off as time went on.
 Saggar, which were unglazed and fire resistant containers, were essential for firing porcelain without meato and without distorting the porcelain.
 In the 1650s, some of the higher grade works in the sarugawa kiln were unglazed.
 At this time, the overglaze enamels method was still in its trial and error phase.
 Because nabeshima ware was intended to be presented to the shogun, it underwent a transition sensitive to changes in the tokugawa shogunate, which was the absolute power in the japanese feudal system.
 In 1659, the period of full scale trade with the dutch east india company(VOC)began.
 Around the 1660s, the prestigious domain kiln was separated from odoguyama in arita and moved to okawachiyama(now imari city), surrounded by steep mountains, where they were better hidden from the public.
 After this arita-nabeshima period, nabeshima ware was fully established at the nabeshima domain kiln in okawachiyama.

 Matsugatanide

-Matsugatanide differs from old-kutani style and is a group of irregular shaped dishes that share some similarities with early-nabeshima(old-nabeshima)forms and glazes.
+Matsugatanide differs from old-kutani style and is a group of irregular shaped dishes and cups that share some similarities with early-nabeshima(old-nabeshima)forms and glazes.
 It was once speculated that “Matsugatani ware” was fired in the ogi domain, a subsidiary of the saga domain, and this theory has been advocated mainly by antique porcelain enthusiasts.
 However, various research findings have revealed that it is not matsugatani ware.
 Pottery shards with overglaze enamels base matching the matsugatanide tradition have been excavated from the sarugawa kiln in iwayagawachi and are considered to be the work of the nabeshima domain kiln(okawachiyama), which precedes the domain kiln in iwayagawachi(odougu-yama).

 Main Characteristics of the Matsugatanide